dmaksimov/docs/guides/status.md

 # Status

-The `status` interface adds soft-delete and workflow capabilities to its parent collection.
+> The Status interface adds soft-delete and workflow options to its parent collection.
 Let's take a look at how to properly configure it to take full advantage of its power and flexibility.

 ## Status Mapping